nishizumi-maho/nishizumi-setups-sync/README.md

 * **Extra Folder N Name** – the name of each folder created by external sync tools (for example `ExampleTool`).
 Name only.
 * **Hash Algorithm (file comparison)** – method used to detect changes.
+* **Scramble files after copy** – when enabled, both the copied file and the original are modified with random bytes so their hashes no longer match.
+  Hash verification is therefore disabled.
 * **Copy everything (not just .sto)** – when enabled, the tool copies every file type instead of only `.sto` files.
  * **Run silently on startup** – if enabled, the script runs silently when